 Cognitive behavioral therapy

-Oftentimes patients with schizophrenia are discharged from the hospital into the care of their family, so it is important that family members understand the difficulties associated with the illness.
-With the help of a therapist, they can learn ways to minimize the patient's chance of relapse by having an arsenal of coping strategies and problem-solving skills to manage their ill relative.
-In this way the family can help make sure their loved one sticks with treatment and stays on his or her medication.
+People with schizophrenia are often discharged from the hospital into the care of their family, so it is important that family members understand the difficulties associated with the illness.
+With the help of a therapist, they can learn ways to minimize the person's chance of relapse by having an arsenal of coping strategies and problem-solving skills to support their ill relative.
+In this way, the family can help make sure their loved one sticks with treatment and stays on his or her medication.
 Additionally, families should learn where to find outpatient and family services.

 Self-help groups for people with schizophrenia and their families are becoming increasingly common.
 Although not led by a professional therapist, these groups may be therapeutic because members provide continuing mutual support as well as comfort in knowing that they are not alone.
 Self-help groups may also serve other important functions.
 Families working together can more effectively serve as advocates for research and more hospital and community treatment programs.
 Also, groups may be able to draw public attention to the discrimination many people with mental illnesses face.

 Last reviewed 02/09/2017